 - O – Outcome — What are you trying to measure? e.g. graft survival at 12 months, eGFR, rejection rate

-PICO is the perfect input format for Claude.
-A well-formed PICO question gives Claude exactly what it needs to generate a high-quality, comprehensive Boolean search string — as you will see below.
+PICO is the perfect input format for an LLM.
+A well-formed PICO question gives the model exactly what it needs to generate a high-quality, comprehensive Boolean search string, as you will see below.

 1. Be Explicit About the Task Boundary